sozercan/kubectl-ai/README.md

     targetPort: 80
   type: LoadBalancer
 Use the arrow keys to navigate: ↓ ↑ → ←
 ?
 Would you like to apply this?
-[Yes/No]:
+[Apply/Don't Apply]:
-  ▸ Yes
+  ▸ Apply
-    No
+    Don't Apply
 ```

 Multiple objects: